-The U.S. Army Corps of Engineers is the lead agency for development of the Long Island Sound Dredged Material Management Plan (LIS DMMP).
-The USACE North Atlantic Division, New England District, and New York District are developing the DMMP in cooperation with EPA Regions 1 and 2, the National Oceanic and Atmospheric Administration (NOAA), the New York State Department of State (NYS DOS); the New York State Department of Environmental Conservation (NYS DEC); the Connecticut Department of Environmental Protection (CT DEP), the Connecticut Department of Transportation (CT DOT) and the Rhode Island Coastal Resources Management Council (RI CRMC).
+The USACE is the lead agency for development of the Long Island Sound Dredged Material Management Plan (LIS DMMP).
+The New England District and New York District, with oversight by the North Atlantic Division, are developing the DMMP in cooperation with EPA Regions 1 and 2, the National Oceanic and Atmospheric Administration (NOAA), the New York State Department of State (NYS DOS), the New York State Department of Environmental Conservation (NYS DEC), the Connecticut Department of Environmental Protection (CT DEP), the Connecticut Department of Transportation (CT DOT) and the Rhode Island Coastal Resources Management Council (RI CRMC).